Top 5 Hispanic Characters In Video Games

 The comments he makes always end up funny in some way.
 It’s just that sort of dry sardonic wit that only works for certain characters do it, and it rolls off Rico’s tongue, giving him such a great demeanor.
 He comments on so many things, you’d think he’s Let’s Playing his own game.
 Rico is a great protagonist to such a fun series, and that’s why he’s number one on this list.

-It makes matters worse when some people consider characters from adaptations such as Puss and Boots and Bane viable for these sort of lists.
-Hopefully, in the future we will gain more notable Hispanic characters so those characters won’t even come to mind when a Hispanic character is mentioned.
-Until that day comes, keep on the lookout for more interesting stories here on GameSkinny.
+It makes matters worse when some people consider characters from adaptations such as Puss and Boots and Bane viable for these sorts of lists.
+Hopefully, in the future, we will gain more notable Hispanic characters so those characters won’t even come to mind when a Hispanic character is mentioned.